Major Trauma Partnership

 “I just wanted to thank you for your part in my recovery and also thanks to the powers that be who decided to have you stationed in Kings.
 Things could have worked out very differently for me.” – Patient at Kings College Hospital

 “The adviser was great, found me on the ward, did all the research and gave me all the answers I needed.
 I would not have been able to do that myself at that time and she helped to take some of the worry away.” – Patient at St George’s Hospital

 “It’s been a God send, I didn’t know which way to turn until I spoke with you, now we’ve got the help we need it’s such a relief.” – Manchester Royal Infirmary patient

-Our Rehabilitation Pathway Advisers now help to deliver the MTSP service at four NHS Major Trauma Centres.
+Our Advisers now help to deliver the MTSP service at seven NHS Major Trauma Centres.

 For additional information about the project why not contact us.